ahmlvs/aaadevs_com/README.md

   - `robots.txt`: Provides instructions for web crawlers.
   - `sitemap.xml`: Helps search engines index the site's pages.
   - `favicon.ico`: The small icon that appears in the browser tab or bookmark bar.
-- **Contact Form Handler**: Processes submissions from a contact form.
+- **Contact Form Handler**: Processes submissions from a contact form, with logic to handle and send notifications to Telegram Bot.
+- **Telegram Bot**: To get notifications from a contact form.

 ### Table of Contents